 Under the original law, the contributions were limited to \$2,000 per year, and an individual could only contribute in a year in which they were not covered by any employer-sponsored plan.
-In 2020, the contribution limit is \$6,000 (with a \$1,000 catch-up contribution for those 50 or older).
+In 2021, the contribution limit is \$6,000 (with a \$1,000 catch-up contribution for those 50 or older).
+On March 27, 2020, the CARES Act was signed, which lifted the age limit restriction on contributions to a traditional IRA.
+For tax years prior to 2020, the rule was that you could no longer make a regular contribution to a traditional IRA if you were 701⁄2 or older.
+Starting in 2020, there is no age limit.